bandwidth-intern/racktables-to-netbox/README.md

 **vm.py**

 Update the uniquely named VMs in NB with memory, disk and cpu data from RHEVM instances.
+Because two VMs can be in separate clusters and have the same name, any not uniquely named VM is ignored.
 Code is there to compare NICs and IPs as well.

 Python package requirements `python3 -m pip install python-netbox bs4`

 **free.py**

-List the number of free IP addresses in NB based on tags on prefixes.
+List the number of free IP addresses in NB based on the tags on prefixes.

 Python package requirements `python3 -m pip install python-netbox`